jieguann/WebAR.rocks.train/README.md

 This repository hosts a full **Integrated Training Environment**.
 You can train your own neural network models directly in the web browser and interactively monitor the training process.

-The main use case is **6DoF object detection and tracking**: you can train a neural network model to detect and track a real-world object (for example, a lighter) with 6 Degrees of Freedom..
+The main use case is **object detection and tracking and pose estimation**: you can train a neural network model to detect and track a real-world object (for example, a lighter) with 6 Degrees of Freedom..
 Once trained, this model can be used with [WebAR.rocks.object](https://github.com/WebAR-rocks/WebAR.rocks.object) to create a web-based augmented reality application.
 For instance, you could have a genie pop out of the lighter in augmented reality, as if it were a magic lamp.

 This software is fully standalone.
 It does not require any third party machine learning framework (*Google TensorFlow*, *Torch*, *Keras*, etc.).